ankitagarwal/wp-fb-comments/readme.txt

 You can connect any account to the plugin as long as it has Admin rights of the page whose pageid you specified.

+= How to add custom images to the post in Facebook? =

+You can specify image url with the meta filed to your post with the name "wpfb_image".Be default the first image attachment of the post will be used as the post image.

 = Do i need to manually share the posts in facebook? =

 Nope.Each post is shared as soon as its published automatically.